PROGRAM W-1783 – Part I

 It would be a good idea to write these qualifying questions on a 3 x 5 card and take it with you everywhere you go, particularly for those who tend to be impulsive spenders.
 Then force yourself to ask those questions before you buy anything.
-We’d be much better money managers if we did this simple thing of thinking before we spend.
+We’d be much better money managers if we practiced this simple discipline of thinking before we spend.

 Now, a major issue in money management is debt.
 If you’ve managed to get yourself into a fair amount of debt, you may feel as though you’re in a pit out of which there is no escape.
-Romans 13:7-8 says: "Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue. . .
-Let no debt remain outstanding, except the continuing debt to love one another, for he who loves his fellowman has fulfilled the law."
+Romans 13:7-8 says, “Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue. . .
+Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.”

-Credit cards in themselves are not evil, and in fact if used correctly, can offer some benefits.
+Credit cards in themselves are not evil; in fact, if used correctly, they can offer some real benefits.
 For example, there are advantages in returning merchandise when purchased on a credit card, and there are insurance policies for purchases made on credit cards.
 But the secret to using a credit card properly is to pay it off each month so you’re not paying any interest.
-That means you cannot purchase what you can’t pay for, so again, we have to think before we spend.
+This means you cannot purchase what you can’t pay for, so again, you have to think before you spend.

 Many people don’t trust themselves with credit cards, so they just get rid of them.
 If you need to do that, do it.
 Jesus said if your arm offends you, cut it off.
 In other words, take whatever drastic action is necessary to make yourself do the right thing.
 If you know credit cards are too much temptation for you, cut them up and never get another one.